kontent-ai/integration-cloudinary/README.md

 ```

 ## What is Saved
 Assets selected from Cloudinary are saved as an array of objects into the value of the custom element.
-This is also the format they will be delivered as through the Kontent's Delivery API.
+This is also the format they will be delivered as through the Kontent.ai Delivery API.

 More details about the individual properties can be found [in the official Cloudinary documentation](https://cloudinary.com/documentation/media_library_widget).